Brett Kavanaugh hearing repeatedly interrupted by Dem objections, protests

 The judge's nomination, though, will ultimately succeed or fail depending on a handful of swing-vote senators, including vulnerable red-state Democrats and moderate pro-choice Republicans who have all said that they would withhold judgment on the nominee.

-Republicans command a narrow 50-49 Senate majority, which would return to 51-49 once a Republican successor to the late Sen. John McCain is appointed.
+Republicans command a narrow 50-49 Senate majority, which would return to 51-49 once a Republican successor to the late Sen. John McCain is seated.
+While the hearing was ongoing, former Sen. Jon Kyl was named to that seat.

 Republicans have little margin for error, though Vice President Pence can break a tie.

 Republicans have said they hope to have Kavanaugh confirmed by a floor vote by early October, when the next Supreme Court term begins.

-Fox News’ Gregg Re and Chad Pergram contributed to this report.
+Fox News’ Judson Berger, Bill Mears, Chad Pergram and Gregg Re contributed to this report.